 Play, Record, Encode, Read & Convert Audio files via GO API.

 GoAudio is an open source API to manipulate audio files programmatically.
 Using the API, Go developer can currently process WAVE files only.
 The developer can read & write WAVE files, create different waveforms using different types of oscillators.
 Furthermore, the API allows creating automation tracks and envelopes.

-Using the API, you can apply stereo panning, converted mono files to stereo and work with breakpoint files through linear interpolation.
+Using the API, you can apply stereo panning, convert mono files to stereo, and work with breakpoint files through linear interpolation.
 Moreover, the API allows extracting information from WAVE file format and allows writing down your own audio data in it.

 At A Glance

 An overview of GoAudio features.

 - Create Wave Forms

 - Automation Tracks

 - Change Amplitude